Versatility at its best

 UH-72A

-For nearly two decades, the UH-72A continues to serve as the backbone of helicopter fleets across U.S. military services and National Guard units.
-All Army aviators train on a UH-72A down at the U.S. Army Aviation Center of Excellence down at Fort Novosel and 49 U.S. states and territories rely on the aircraft to perform a range of missions that save lives and keep Americans safe.
+For nearly two decades, the UH-72A continues to serve as the backbone of helicopter fleets across U.S. military services.
+All Army aviators train on a UH-72A Lakota at the U.S. Army Aviation Center of Excellence at Fort Novosel.
+No other training aircraft in the Army fleet provides the same level of affordability, flexibility, and reliability, along with a seamless transition to advanced aircraft.

 The U.S. military’s training partner